 Amy Burdick, GSBA's director of Partnership Development said momentum for Pride celebrations has definitely picked up over the years, but it's a constant challenge to get the excitement to continue beyond June.

 "We've come a long way from Pride as just a Sunday parade," Burdick said.
 "But we're hoping to create a Pride 365 scenario, where people support Pride year-round."

 "Consumers are getting more educated, but they don't want to spend a thousand minutes scrolling and clicking down a rabbit hole," Martin-McSweeney said.
-"If they can't find what they need quickly, eventually, they're going to go for convenience and click on Amazon."
+"If they can't find what they need quickly, they often default to a larger retailer and bypass the small, local option."

-Martin-McSweeney said the key is to provide a go-to resource that connects people with those everyday purchases at LGBTQIA+ businesses.
+Martin-McSweeney said the key is to provide a go-to resource that connects people with those everyday purchases at LGBTQ+ businesses.